mhhennig/HS2/README.md

 The code has been tested with Python version 3.6.
 It is essential `numpy` and `cython` are available before installing.
 The other dependencies will be installed by the installer.

-If you system does not have Python pre-installed, the [Anaconda distribution](https://www.anaconda.com/download/) may be used.
+If your system does not have Python pre-installed, the [Anaconda distribution](https://www.anaconda.com/download/) may be used.

 ### Linux/Mac